The double-track system of the Free Senior High School (SHS) policy took off yesterday with mixed reactions from parents and students

 They said although they had wished they had reported to school with those on the Gold Track, they were happy about the fact that more students would be going to school.

-At the Christian Methodist SHS in Accra, a parent, Mr Kwame Asamoah, said he was at the school as early as so that he could finish quickly and go to work.
+At the Christian Methodist SHS in Accra, a parent, Mr Kwame Asamoah, said he was at the school as early as

 At the Accra Wesley Girls SHS, the Headmistress, Mrs Cynthia Essibrey-Annan, said although the school requested for 415 students, the Ghana Education Service (GES) posted 615 students to the school.